 2. You’re Being Inauthentic With Your Communication.

-Long gone are the days where procedural, impersonal, and data-filled email correspondence were effective.
+Long gone are the days of procedural, impersonal, and data-filled email correspondence being effective.
 People are flooded with these types of emails every day.
+And, typically, they ignore, delete, or flag these low-quality emails as spam.
+Calls, particularly outbound sales calls, have an equally difficult (and potentially more stressful) challenge for your sales reps.

-Being true to yourself as a salesperson will actually improve your sales.
-Taking on the mentality of connecting with your potential customers, you’ll be able to earn their trust and build an organic relationship that ends with both parties happy.
+This is why it's important for sales reps to be convincingly sincere and authentic with customers (without being abrasive).
+By having them take on the mentality of connecting with potential customers, they'll be able to earn the prospect's trust and build an organic relationship that ends with both parties happy.

-Leads can tell when you’re being inauthentic and usually respond pretty negatively to the notion of being just another sale to your business.
+Leads can tell when phone agents or emails are inauthentic and usually respond pretty negatively to the notion of being just another sale to your business.

-By being real in your communication, you won’t seem like a salesperson to them.
-You’ll have more natural, fun conversations.
+By being real in communications, your sales rep won’t seem like "just another salesperson" to them.
+Your team will have more natural (and possibly fun) conversations.

 That should sound as appealing to you as it does to your leads.